SIGTechnologies/sigtech-python/README.md

 # Define your API key for this example
 import os
 os.environ['SIGTECH_API_KEY'] = '<YOUR_API_KEY>'

+# After you have set you SIGTECH_API_KEY as a global environment variable
+# the above commands are no longer required.

 # Import the SigTech API and datetime python libraries
 import sigtech.api as sig